plausible/website/_articles/simple_web_analytics.md

 **5. Created by an independent developer**

 Plausible is not created by one of the largest companies in the world and is not run by a huge team.
-Plausible has been created by an independent developer with no big team and no external funding.
+Plausible is created by a small independent team and no external funding.
 By using Plausible, you will support indie-developers, indie-businesses and an independent web.

 ## Give Plausible a chance with a 30-day free trial